davideantoniazzi799/Visualization_Exercises/README.md

 - Practice data cleaning with Pandas and R;
 - Produce publication-quality visualizations using Matplotlib;
 - Improve exploratory data analysis skills;
-- Build a portfolio of data visualization projects;
+- Build a portfolio of data visualization projects

 ## Folder Structure
 Each specific folder focuses on one of these theme.